sybrew/the-seo-framework/readme.txt

 	* Twitter cards are no longer validated whether a card type is provided.
 		* Hence, returning an empty string to (TODO deprecated?) filter `'the_seo_framework_twittercard_output'` will no longer disable Twitter cards.
 	* When scripts are enqueued, it is now automatically determined whether late-enqueuing in the footer is necessary.
+	* **Generation arguments:**
+		* Generation arguments for getting titles, descriptions, canonical URLs, etc., now support `'tax'` instead of `'taxonomy'`.
+		* We also added support for `'uid'`, which stands for "User ID," provisioned to become fully embraced in a future update.
+This is used sparingly and shouldn't be relied on just yet.
 	* Script templates no longer forward arguments by name, but put them sequentially in variable `$view_args` instead.
 	* Almost all of the plugin's data is now sanitized when using the WordPress option or meta APIs, instead of only when using TSF's APIs.
 The exception is post metadata, which we'll address next major update ([learn more](https://github.com/sybrew/the-seo-framework/issues/185)).
 		* Migration plugins might be affected if they use the default WordPress option/meta API calls that invoke any of these hooks: